cevoaustralia/interviews/vpc/README.md

 The VPC must...

-* take in a /20 ip range
+* take in /20 ip range
 * have a default DHCP options set
 * be highly available - with 2 AZs
 * have a private and public subnets
-* accept http and https traffic from the open internet
+* accept http and https traffic from the open internet into the public subnet only
 * the private subnet should be able to route out to the internet for package and patch updates
 * the private subnet must only support RDS MySQL ports and web ports (http and https)
 * private a clear method of application to be able to find what subnets to use